-- 29. As entities apply the disclosure requirements of SFFAS 49 questions have arisen as to which disclosures apply when other standards covering such long-standing arrangements/transactions also apply. - 30.
+- 29. As entities apply the disclosure requirements of SFFAS 49, questions have arisen as to which disclosures apply when other standards covering such long-standing arrangements/transactions also apply.
+This TR proposes guidance on how to coordinate SFFAS 49 disclosures with disclosure requirements from other standards. - 30.
 What does coordination of disclosures between SFFAS 49 and other related standards mean and does this term mean that entities should change or alter existing disclosures required by other standards, such as SFFAS 47, Reporting Entity disclosures? - 31.
-No, aligning or harmonizing disclosures simply means ensuring that entities coordinate the disclosure requirements of all standards involved without duplicating information in multiple places within their financial report.
+No, in meeting the SFFAS 49 disclosure requirements, entities are encouraged to coordinate the disclosure requirements of all standards involved without duplicating information in multiple places within their financial report.
 As noted in SFFAS 49, Par.
 23, "Disclosures should generally accompany the related asset and/or liability display contained within the financial statements."
-P3 disclosures are intended to supplement existing reporting by exclusively describing the inherent risks of loss to the federal government and assisting users in understanding the nature of P3s.
-The Board did not intend for the P3 disclosures required by SFFAS 49 to alter or affect existing disclosures required by SFFAS 47, Reporting Entity or any other standards for that matter.
+P3 disclosures are intended to complement existing reporting by exclusively describing the inherent risks of loss to the federal government and assisting users in understanding the nature of P3s.
+The Board did not intend for the P3 disclosures required by SFFAS 49 to alter or affect existing disclosures required by SFFAS 47, Reporting Entity or any other standard for that matter.